antoniopgs/Liber/README.md

 4. No citizen, group, entity or organization shall receive any form of payment/funding/bailout by the government.
 5. No citizen shall be imprisoned/penalized for anything other than infringement of another's rights.

-**Needs:**
+## Needs:
 - Stability (Calm Waters, Low Winds, No Hurricanes/Tornadoes/Cyclones/Typhoons)
 - Energy (Locations with high Sunlight Exposure)
 - Food (Seastead infrastructure might increase amount of fish)
 - Safety (Away from Piracy, Authoritarian Governments, and the right to bear arms)

-**Structure:**
+## Structure:
  - Liber will possess a minimal goverment.
 It's only function will be to enforce the Non Agression Principle among all it's citizens (tax paying individuals).
 To enforce the NAP, the following institutions will be needed:
   - Military (protect citizens from foreign force)
   - Police (protect citizens from force by other individuals)
   - Courts (guarantee and uphold each citizen's rights)
   - Prison (protect and isolate citizens from individuals incapable of following the NAP)

-**Currency & Taxation:**
+## Currency & Taxation:

 With the advent of Cryptocurrencies and Blockchain Technology, Liber will not need any official currency.
-There are P2P Cryptocurrency Payment Apps that will allow decentralized payments.
+There are P2P Cryptocurrency Payment Apps that will allow decentralized payments between individuals.
 However this will make taxation much harder, to due to decentralized and private nature of cryptocurrencies.
 So instead of a mandatory taxation system, Liber will simply attach each citizen's rights to his/her taxes.
 In order to have property rights, access to a fair trial, etc. One must pay taxes.
 This is the most fair and pragmatic way to solve the tax problem.
 It will also make the need for fiscal authority obsolete, further diminishing governamental needs, and consequently the amount of required taxes for citizenship.
+The free adoption of the entire cryptocurrency system will also allow Liber's residents to evolve as this space evolves.
+It will also eliminate the need for a national banking system, therefore eliminating a possible gateway for international money laundering.
+It will also better position the finances of Liber's residents in the international cyberspace.

 Although Liber will not need any official currency, there wil need to be some sort of standard for taxation.
 The optimal solution would be to pick some cryptocurrency and make it a standard.